Looking for the best hikes in Iceland? There are plenty of easy trails that are not too long and feature amazing landscapes.

 You have a few options for getting around Iceland!
 You can drive yourself, take one of the many tours in Iceland, or hitchhike around to the different locations you want to visit!

-Driving in Iceland or taking tours in Iceland are the most popular ways to see the country.
-If you plan on driving in Iceland, you get to see the country at your own pace.
+Driving in Iceland or taking tours are the most popular ways to see the country.
+If you plan on driving, you get to see the country at your own pace.

 If you plan to take one of the many tours, you get a local guide with the knowledge you may never find out on your own.

 There are no right or wrong ways to get around Iceland and it all depends on your travel style!